Johnson County War: Arrest and legal action

 The WSGA group was taken to Cheyenne to be held at the barracks of Fort D.A.
-Russell since the Laramie County Jail was unable to hold that many prisoners.
+Russell (currently Francis E. Warren Air Force Base) since the Laramie County Jail was unable to hold that many prisoners.
 They received preferential treatment and were allowed to roam the base by day as long as they agreed to return to the jail to sleep at night.
 Johnson County officials were upset that the group was not kept locally at Ft.
 McKinney.
 The general in charge of the 6th Cavalry felt that tensions were too high for the prisoners to remain in the area.
 Hundreds of armed locals sympathetic to both sides of the conflict were said to have gone to Ft.
 McKinney over the next few days under the mistaken impression the Invaders were being held there.

 The Johnson County attorney began to gather evidence for the case and the details of the WSGA's plan emerged.
 Canton's gripsack was found to contain a list of seventy alleged rustlers who were to be shot or hanged, a list of ranch houses the Invaders had burned, and a contract to pay each Texan five dollars a day plus a bonus of $50 for each person killed.
-The Invader’s plans reportedly included eventually murdering people as far away as Casper and Douglas.
+The Invader's plans reportedly included the eventual murder of people as far away as Casper and Douglas.
 The Times reported on April 23 that "the evidence is said to implicate more than twenty prominent stockmen of Cheyenne whose names have not been mentioned heretofore, also several wealthy stockmen of Omaha, as well as to compromise men high in authority in the State of Wyoming.
 They will all be charged with aiding and abetting the invasion, and warrants will be issued for the arrest of all of them."